Icon for ArticleArticle

 At Christmas, hospitality can link us to a greater truth: nobody is disposable

-Simon Smart reflects on the Christmas story as a powerful motivator for hospitality.
+Simon Smart reflects on the Christmas story as a powerful motivator for hospitality for ABC News.

 On Christmas day in 1971 Reverend Bill Crews sat down with a plate of sandwiches in a church hall in Sydney’s Kings Cross and waited.